Brentwatch2021/JM/README.md

 # JM
-The Application will improve the efficiency of Construction teams through transparency, Automation etc.
+The Application will improve the efficiency of Construction teams through transparency, Automation etc. hope